 Segal joined Original Productions in 2005 as President and Executive Producer.
 During his first seven years at Original Productions, Segal was responsible for integrating business, creative development and field production, and post-production entities for all scripted and non-scripted programming.
-Since then, the OP signature series Deadliest Catch on Discovery has been honored with eight Primetime Emmy® Awards including 2011’s Emmy® Award for Outstanding Reality Series.
+Since then, the OP signature series Deadliest Catch on Discovery has been honored with ten Primetime Emmy® Awards including 2011’s Emmy® Award for Outstanding Reality Series.

-Segal also ran Lakeshore Television, where he directed The Other Side of Monday, which won the “Best Director” Award from the New York International Film Festival.

 Segal began his multi-faceted industry career at Fenton Feinberg Casting, the ICM TV Literary Department training program and Columbia Pictures Television.
+In the mid-1990’s he also ran Lakeshore Television, where he directed The Other Side of Monday, which won the “Best Director” Award from the New York International Film Festival.

 A long-time fan of the BBC’s popular science fiction series Doctor Who, Segal was instrumental in creating and producing The Doctor’s eighth regeneration in the 1996 telemovie, Doctor Who, bringing back the BBC favorite.
 In 2000, he co-wrote a book about the production, titled Doctor Who: Regeneration.

 Born in the United Kingdom, Segal was raised in Southern California and is a graduate of San Diego State University with a degree in Telecommunications.
-He is a member of the Academy of Television Arts and Sciences (ATAS), a member of the National Association of Broadcasters NAB Show® Program Advisory Group and is on the Board of Directors of the prestigious Mountain Film Festival in Telluride, Colorado.
+He is a member of the Academy of Television Arts and Sciences (ATAS), is on the Board of Directors of the prestigious MountainFilm Festival in Telluride, Colorado, and has served as a member of the National Association of Broadcasters NAB Show® Program Advisory Group.

 In May 2013, Segal was elected to the Board of Directors of My Friend’s Place (www.myfriendsplace.org), a non-profit organization that assists and inspires the homeless youth of Los Angeles.